illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/samna-on-raspberry-pi-how-to.md

 ```

 This setting will:
-- Sets GPIO38 to high
+- Set GPIO38 to high
-- Turns on a FET (Field Effect Transistor)
+- Turn on a FET (Field Effect Transistor)
-- Connects a second 39K resistor in parallel to an existing one on pin 5 of U13 (the AP2553W6 USB power manager)
+- Connect a second 39K resistor in parallel to an existing one on pin 5 of U13 (the AP2553W6 USB power manager)
-- Lifts the current limit from 0.6A to 1.2A
+- Lift the current limit from 0.6A to 1.2A

 #### For Raspberry Pi 5:
 The Pi 5 has higher current limits by default (up to 1.6A with the official power supply), but this setting is still needed to properly